weinels/LectureSlides/README.md

 # Lecture Slides
-This repository contains lecture slides I created for various classes I have taught.
+This repository contains lecture slides I created for various classes I teach.

 ## Using these slides
 Each presentation is a self contained PDF file.
 To use the slides, you will need a PDF viewer capable of displaying fullscreen.
 I will also upload the PDF to canvas so my students have access to the slides.